ianremmler/clac/README.md

 clac
 ====

-Clac is a pracital RPN calculator for the terminal and shell.
+Clac is a practical RPN calculator for the terminal and shell.

 Features include:
 - Command line completion and history